Rule-Based Dimensions

 |

 Recommendations can also be assigned to billing centers using rule-based dimensions for allocation.
-However, recommendations have only two fields available for rules to match: vendor_account and resource_group. |
+However, recommendations have only two dimensions available for rules to match: Cloud Vendor Account and Resource Group. |

 Using rule-based dimensions this way would supersede billing center allocation rules—essentially overwriting its results.